 Toggle: English / Spanish

-A pancreas transplant is surgery to implant a healthy pancreas from a donor into a patient with diabetes.
-Pancreas transplants give the patient a chance to stop taking insulin injections.
+A pancreas transplant is surgery to implant a healthy pancreas from a donor into a person with diabetes.
+Pancreas transplants give the person a chance to stop taking insulin injections.

 Transplant - pancreas; Transplantation - pancreas

-The patient's diseased pancreas is not removed during the operation.
-The donor pancreas is usually placed in the right lower part of the patient's abdomen.
-Blood vessels from the new pancreas are attached to the patient's blood vessels.
-The donor duodenum is attached to the patient's intestine or bladder.
+The person's diseased pancreas is not removed during the operation.
+The donor pancreas is usually placed in the right lower part of the person's abdomen.
+Blood vessels from the new pancreas are attached to the person's blood vessels.
+The donor duodenum (first part of the small intestine right after the stomach) is attached to the person's intestine or bladder.

 The pancreas makes a substance called insulin.
 Insulin moves glucose, a sugar, from the blood into the muscles, fat, and liver cells, where it can be used as fuel.